 - 24" ductile iron water line located in Houghton Road that currently terminates north of the railroad tracks at Old Vail Road.
 This line is planned for extension south along Houghton Road and will extend to Corona De Tucson.
-Completion is expected sometime in 2023. - 24" ductile iron water line in Old Vail Road.
+Completion is expected by the first quarter of 2025. - 24" ductile iron water line in Old Vail Road.
 This line terminates at the Tucson Water booster station located at 11210 E Old Vail Road (APN 305-09-006D).